DavidCEllis/ducktools-pythonfinder/README.md

 ## Currently Finds ##

-On Linux:
-* pyenv installs in $PYENV_ROOT
-* system python installs

-On MacOS:
+On Linux and MacOS:
-* pyenv installs in $PYENV_ROOT
+* pyenv based installs in $PYENV_ROOT
-* system python installs
+* 'python' binaries on $PATH
+  * This will find the *first* 'python' and 'pythonX.Y' on path in the same way as calling them in the shell would.

 On Windows:
-* pyenv-win installs in %PYENV_ROOT%
 * Python versions recorded in the registry as in PEP 514 (with additional metadata)
   * If a pyenv install is done with -r / --register it will be listed with metadata
+* pyenv-win installs in %PYENV_ROOT%

 ## Planned ##